arunagossai/R_MachineLearning/README.md

 # Description
-HAPPINESS PROJECT - 2020
+HAPPINESS 2020 -

+The purpose of this project is to predict the happiness score of a country.

 This is a school project where I created two models, a regression and classification model.
 I use a support vectors machine for a classifications and a penalized ridge regression.

-ORANGE JUICE - 2019
+ORANGE JUICE 2019 -

+This is a school project